PostgreSQL-Typed/PostgreSQL-Typed/packages/parsers/docs/DateTime/Timestamp.md

  * timestamp.toString("PostgreSQL-Short"); // "Sun Jan 01 2023 20:00:23.123456"
  * timestamp.toString("SQL"); // "2023-01 01 20:00:23.123456"
  */

+//* It has a `toNumber()` method that returns a unix timestamp representation of the timestamp: timestamp1.toNumber(); // 1577882096789

 //* It has a `toJSON()` method that returns a JSON representation of the timestamp: timestamp1.toJSON(); // { year: 2020, month: 1, day: 1, hours: 12, minutes: 34, seconds: 56.789 }